 AI Analysis

-The current ratio of 2.04 and quick ratio of 1.62 are strong, indicating Tesla has more than sufficient liquid assets to cover its short-term obligations.
+Liquidity: The current ratio of 2.04 and the quick ratio of 1.62 indicate the company has sufficient liquid assets to cover its short-term obligations, which is a positive sign for operational stability.

-The debt-to-asset ratio is 41.00%, which is a moderate level of leverage.
+Leverage & Capital Structure: The debt-to-asset ratio is 41.00%, which is a moderate level of financial leverage.